KBNLwikimedia/Wikidata-General-Overview/README.md

 * Various answers: A collection of structured data - A linked open database - Something to do with the sematic web? - Data for people and machines - A sister/brother of Wikipedia - Data for everyone - Public counterpart to commercial big tech data collections - A hub for 1000s of other databases - A free public utility for LOD - A worldwide enthusiastic community - The coolest LOD project ever! - Linked data, but understandable - LOD, but without the complexity of LOD - A training tool to develop yourself in the field of (linked open) data - An (academic) research object
 * Prompts for ChatGTP, 2023-05-02: "What can you tell me about Wikidata?" and "Can you give me 7 perspectives on Wikidata?"
 * [Random Wikidata items](https://www.wikidata.org/wiki/Special:Random).
 Prompts for ChatGTP, 02-05-2023: "Can you give me 50 random 'obscure' things described in Wikidata"
-* In addition to being a broad database, Wikidata can also be very specific, e.g. [887 Van Gogh paintings](https://www.wikidata.org/wiki/Wikidata:WikiProject_sum_of_all_paintings/Creator/Vincent_van_Gogh) (d.d.
-02-05-2023)
+* In addition to being a broad database, Wikidata can also be very specific, e.g. [892 Van Gogh paintings](https://www.wikidata.org/wiki/Wikidata:WikiProject_sum_of_all_paintings/Creator/Vincent_van_Gogh) (d.d.
+04-10-2024)
-* Wikidata contains structured descriptions of 108M things, starting from October 2012 ([source](https://www.wikidata.org/wiki/Wikidata:Statistics), per 4 Jan 2024)
+* Wikidata contains structured descriptions of 114M things, starting from October 2012 ([source](https://www.wikidata.org/wiki/Wikidata:Statistics), per 5 Oct 2024)
 * Things included in Wikidata: Scientific articles - People - Animals and plants - Events - Countries, provinces, municipalities, cities, villages - Streets, roads, squares - Buildings - Vehicles - Companies and institutions - Works of art (film, music, paintings, etc.) - Chemical substances - Astromic objects - Genes - etc. etc.
 * [Wikidata items with geo locations](https://commons.wikimedia.org/wiki/File:Wikidata-map-2023-06-26-items-intensity-100.png), June 2023.
 Addshore, CC0, via Wikimedia Commons